srish-kumar/serverless-microservice/README.md

 ## Setup

-### Create Lambda IAM Role
+### Create a Custom Policy
-Create the execution role that gives your function permission to access AWS resources.

-To create an execution role
+To create an Lambda IAM execution role, first create the custom policy to be attached to the execution role.

-1. Open the roles page in the IAM console.
-2. Choose Create role.
-3. Create a role with the following properties.
-    * Trusted entity – Lambda.
-    * Role name – **lambda-apigateway-role**.
-    * Permissions – Custom policy with permission to DynamoDB and CloudWatch Logs.
-This custom policy has the permissions that  the function needs to write data to DynamoDB and upload logs.
+This custom policy will have permission to DynamoDB and CloudWatch Logs, required to write data to DynamoDB and upload logs.

+1. Open the Policies page in the IAM console.
+2. Choose Create policy
+3. Choose JSON as Policy editor
+4. Add the permissions for the policy -
     ```json
     {
     "Version": "2012-10-17",